What is Outsourced Logistics?

 Everything you need to know about using 3PLs

-To improve order fulfillment, businesses look to outsource their operations to third-party logistics providers.
+To improve order fulfillment, businesses look to outsourced logistics with third-party logistics providers or 3PLs.

 What is 3PL?

 Outsourced logistics, more commonly known as 3PL (third-party logistics), allow large-scale businesses like Target to outsource their logistics needs.

 They assist businesses with warehousing, packaging, and shipping, helping them manage other essential operations.
 More value-added services are managing inventory, assembly and storing, packing, and delivering- all critical aspects of order fulfillment.